 Thermal units are associated with fuel costs, which are modeled as linear with $p_u(t)$ and $v_u(t)$, and startup/shutdown costs, which are assessed a fixed cost $suc_u$/$sdc_u$ whenever the unit turns on/off.

 \textbf{Renewable Resources.} Renewable resources are utility-scale solar and wind farms, and an agglomeration of behind-the-meter customer solar.
 Renewable resources can be described by a generation shape.
 Each resource generates a certain percentage of its total rated capacity $PF_r(t)$ in a given hour, depending on the solar irradiance or wind speed at its location.
 The power output of a renewable resource \eqref{renpower} is equal to this amount minus any curtailment.
 Curtailment is associated with a cost related to the loss of production tax credits, ${c}^{curt}_r$.

-\textbf{Firm resources}, which include nuclear, small hydro, biofuel, geothermal, and combined heat and power, will be lumped with renewable resources.
+\textbf{Firm resources}.
+Firm resources, which include nuclear, small hydro, biofuel, geothermal, and combined heat and power, will be lumped with renewable resources.
 Firm resources produce a fixed output every hour and are not schedulable or curtailable, so for firm resources within the set of renewable resources $R$, $p_r^{curt}(t) = 0, t \in T$.
 Firm generation can, however, vary by season, such as due to maintenance for nuclear or for flow rate changes in small hydro.